Top 10 Best Candy Stores in the US

 Established in 1863, this is the oldest candy store in America.
 Stepping into this historical shop is akin to stepping through a time portal and arriving in the 19th century — with the ornate blue shelves, gleaming candy-filled jars, intricate white molding, and museum-worthy cash registers — all the result of a recent restoration initiative.

-The employees also take part in this elaborate bit by dressing in old-timey garb, from hats and bow ties to floor-length dresses and hairnets.
+The employees also participate in this elaborate bit by dressing in old-timey garb, from hats and bow ties to floor-length dresses and hairnets.

 Available specialties include mixed chocolates and caramels, buttercream eggs, fudge, almond toffee crunch, nonpareils, old-fashioned clear toys, sugared fruit slices, and all-natural jelly beans.